 Inventory Finance and a View on Qingdao

-by Alex Monk and Mark Sachs
+by Mark Sachs

 The investigation into falsified warehouse receipts, the warehouse lock-down and fraud investigation against Decheng Mining (and others) in the Chinese port of Qingdao has raised many questions over the robustness and confidence of warehouse finance in China, both among international banks and traders directly exposed in the affair and also with those outside of the region but concerned that lessons can be learnt for their own regions’ markets.
 Estimates place exposures of international banks at in excess of $1 billion and more than $2.5 billion is thought to be at risk for domestic Chinese banks.
 There will no doubt be lessons learnt by way of reminder of the importance of staying close to your inventory and having trusted local counterparts but there are a number of peculiarly Chinese factors at play as well.

 Chinese macro circumstances

 Although public details of this specific case are few and opaque, what is apparent about commodity finance in China is that in the past couple of years a particular market has developed which uses warehoused commodities, primarily metals, as collateral for disguised commercial lending and arbitraging of Chinese interest rates.
 This has been an unintended consequence of the Chinese government’s attempts to control speculative lending and overheating, particularly in the property market.
 At the macro level China instructed its state banks to restrict lending.
 Builders and others in the construction market sought other sources of liquidity.
 A very sizeable market built up using rolling L/Cs supposedly issued in respect of warehoused commodities to provide USD finance to builders’ subsidiaries in Hong Kong which could then sell the goods back to the parent company (or related company) in the Chinese mainland in CNY.
 These transactions were “rolled” multiple times.
 This is an aspect of what has been called the shadow banking industry in China.